 c.
 Are the ankle cuff openings too baggy or adjustable?

 It can be awkward and noisy to hike in baggy rain pants.
-Some rain pants, like the Montane Minimus or the Montbell’s Versalite Pants have volume adjusters that let you reduce the volume of the legs or ankles.
+Some rain pants like Montbell’s Versalite Pants have volume adjusters that let you reduce the volume of the legs or ankles.

 d.
 Are they available in shorter and longer lengths?